 Chinese suffruticosa…Paeonia suffruticosa selections developed in China, maybe problematic to grow in the United States and Europe.
 Not a species, but rather a man made hybrid swarm. |

 diploid…Chromosomes that occur in pairs (normal configuration).
-Generally useful for hybridizers, as diploids can be crossed with diploids, but not other configurations. |
+Generally useful for hybridizers, as diploids are most fertile with other diploids, but there are exceptions |

 dormant…Characteristic of a plant to ‘rest’ during the winter (best habit for plants in Wisconsin). |